umd-lhcb/hammer-reweight/README.md

         Note: `_process` is of type `ProcIdDict`, which is `std::map<ProcessUID, T>`.
     - The actual calculation happens `src/core/ProcManager.cc`.

+### Form factor variation

+HAMMER uses _covariance_ (not _correlation_) matrix to compute FF variations.
+Therefore, a `delta_ap0 = 1` means 1 std change.

+Also note that the _covariance_ matrix has fixed dimension, so if one wants to use a covariance matrix of a lower dimension, one needs to pad it with 0s s.t. the padded matrix is consistent w/ the expected dimension.

 ### Soft photons (very)

 HAMMER doesn't like very soft photons (for energy on the order of `1e-10`),